mi3nts/airMarMintsML/README.md

 # airMarMintsML
-Download and Analyize data ffrom Airmar Weather Sensor
+Download and Analyize data from Airmar Weather Sensor